Table of Contents

 This is a great way to find out more information.
 But it’s also a great way to tell if the instrument is real or fake!
 This is important when planning on buying a used ESP guitar.

-ESP guitar serial numbers are unique codes.
-They are factory codes given to guitars to signify manufacturing date and location.
+ESP guitar serial numbers are factory codes given to guitars to signify manufacturing date and location.

 These numbers are assigned to each instrument they make.
 Then they are applied before they leave the factory.
 If you can decode the serial number, you can also tell if it’s an authentic guitar.